mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 Notice that the above algorithm is applicable to graphs, meshes, point clouds and even metric spaces.

-On graphs/meshes : it is precisly as written above.
+* On graphs/meshes : it is precisly given in the psuedocode above.
-On metric spaces : one needs to replace the PageRank by a centrality measure suitable for metric spaces: harmonic centrality only utilizes the metric properties.
+* On metric spaces : one needs to replace the PageRank by a centrality measure suitable for metric spaces: harmonic centrality only utilizes the metric properties.
-On point clouds : One may define the neighborhood graph on in the input point cloud and then run the above graph-based algorithm given above.
+* On point clouds : One may define the neighborhood graph on in the input point cloud and then run the above graph-based algorithm given above.
 The implementation is provided below.

 Noice also that Pagerank, considered as a centrality measure, can be replaced by any suitable centrality measure.
 The script here supports most of the centrality measures given in NetworkX.